-o.
-Settleable Materials
+(1) o.
+Settleable Materials.

 Waters shall not contain substances in concentrations that result in deposition of material that causes nuisance or that adversely affects the water for beneficial uses.
-For natural high quality waters, the concentration of settleable materials shall not be raised by more that 0.1 milliliter per liter.
+For natural high quality waters, the concentration of settleable materials shall not be raised by more that than 0.1 milliliter per liter.

 p.
-Suspended Materials
+(2) Suspended Materials - Total Suspended Solids.

-Waters shall not contain suspended materials in concentrations that cause nuisance or that adversely affects the water for beneficial uses.
-For natural high quality waters, the concentration of total suspended materials shall not be altered to the extent that such alterations are discernible at the I0 percent significance level.
+Waters shall not contain suspended materials (Total Suspended Solids) in concentrations that cause nuisance or that adversely affects the water for beneficial uses.
+For natural high quality waters, the concentration of total-suspended materials shall not be altered to the extent that such alterations are discernible at the H-010% (ten percent) significance level.

-q.
+P. q.
 Taste and Odor